Go Backpacking

 1. Vaccinations

-First up make sure you know what vaccinations you need for your destination(s) and when you need to have them as some can take several weeks to become effective.
+First, make sure you are aware of the vaccinations required for your destination(s) and when you need to receive them, as some can take several weeks to become effective.

-As a guide, 8 weeks is normally far enough in advance for most vaccinations.
-Some vaccinations are available on the NHS and others you will have to pay for.
+As a general guideline, eight weeks is typically sufficient advance notice for most vaccinations.
+Some vaccinations are available on the NHS, while others require payment.

-To find out more detailed information visit the NHS travel vaccination planner or the NHS Fit for Travel website which also has vaccination information for every country in the world.
+For more detailed information, visit the NHS Travel Vaccination Planner or the NHS Fit for Travel website, which provides vaccination information for every country in the world.

 2. Insurance

-Healthcare and its associated costs vary hugely across the world and taking time to find a good insurance plan will give you peace of mind and be invaluable if the worst should happen.
+Healthcare and its associated costs vary hugely across the world, and taking time to find a good insurance plan will give you peace of mind and be invaluable if the worst should happen.
+You can quickly compare travel insurance plans at Singsaver to determine which one best fits your needs.

-There are many types and levels of cover, from activity based to pre-existing medical travel insurance.
+There are various types and levels of coverage, ranging from activity-based to pre-existing medical travel insurance.
 Take time to research the most relevant one for you and your travels.

 3. Language